Dietetics (Pre-Registration)

 Overview

-Our MSc Dietetics (Pre-Registration) course prepares aspiring dietitians to use food and nutrition science to improve health and wellbeing.
+Our MSc Dietetics (Pre-Registration) course fully prepares you as a dietician to use food and nutrition science to improve health and wellbeing.

-• Study with qualified, experienced, and research-active lecturers and clinical dietitians currently working in the field.
+• You’ll study with qualified, experienced, and research-active lecturers and clinical dietitians currently working in the field.

-• Our small groups ensure you receive enhanced academic support and tailored training that meets your needs and preferences.
+• The small study groups ensure you receive enhanced academic support and tailored training that meets your needs and preferences.

-• Consolidate your knowledge with placements in clinical and non-clinical settings and practical sessions in our state-of-the-art labs.
+• You’ll be able to consolidate your knowledge with placements in clinical and non-clinical settings and practical sessions in our state-of-the-art labs.

-• Nurture your skills at our Simulation Centre, featuring virtual reality technology and awarded for interprofessional medical education, before your placements with our NHS and industry partners in and around Oxfordshire.
+• You can nurture your skills at our Simulation Centre, featuring virtual reality technology (awarded for interprofessional medical education) before your placements with our NHS and industry partners in and around Oxfordshire.

 Embrace our healthcare education expertise and equip yourself with knowledge, practical skills, and ethos for a successful dietetics career.
 Graduates can apply to register with the Health and Care Professions Council (HCPC) and secure employment in healthcare environments, public health, freelance and more.